erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 3467 LOC109619402 netrin receptor UNC5D-like`

   2. How do I proceed now?
-    * Should I re-run my search for orthologous genes by adding in more mollusc genomes to improve the orthology estimation?
+    * Re-run my search for orthologous genes by adding in more mollusc genomes to improve the orthology estimation
-      * TRYING ADDING IN THE OTHER GENOMES USED FOR CAFE ANALYSIS:
+      * ADDING IN THE OTHER GENOMES USED FOR CAFE ANALYSIS:
         - Mizuhopecten yessoensis, Biomphalaria glabrata and Octopus bimaculoides, all of which were annotated using the NCBI pipeline
         - Downloaded the protein.faa files for each
         `# Biomphalaria glabrata